How Much Do Veterans Get for Disability?

 First and foremost, you must have served in the U.S. military, whether on active duty, active duty training, or inactive duty training.
 You also need to establish a service connection for a condition related to your military service and have VA assign a disability rating for that condition.

-What to Do if You Disagree with VA’s Rating of Your Disability
+What to Do If You Disagree with VA’s Rating of Your Disability

 The VA disability claims process can be long and arduous.
 It may be helpful to consider hiring a veteran’s disability lawyer to handle your appeal on your behalf.